MicroByre/public-assessments/uiux/README.md

 1. Review the data and design a simple wireframe for navigating the data.
 2. Implement a very small portion of that wireframe in your favorite UI technology.
-3. Document what you have done for us to review in the `docs` folder.
+3. Document what you have done for us to review.

 For item (1), this should be a short document with simple line diagrams for the wireframe.
-It doesn't have to be polished but should contain enough of a description to understand what the full user interface might look like.
+It doesn't have to be polished but it should contain enough of a description to understand what the full user interface might look like.
 If you want to embelish the user interface with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
 We simple want data visualization & navigation.

 Use the tools you are familiar with to create the wireframe and design document.
 If you use Word, Figma, etc., just provide a PDF file of the output.

 Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.

-For the implementation, we obviously have a preference for React and that would be the simplest way to proceed.
+For item (2), the implementation, we obviously have a preference for React and that would be the simplest way to proceed.
 If you want to use something else, that is just fine.
 All we want to see is that you can hook up your front end to the backend with some aspect of your design.

 Also, the user interface doesn't have to be very pretty.
 That said, you can get a long way for free with toolkits like UIkit (see https://getuikit.com).
 Just don't spend too much time on making it look good.

+For item (3), place all your documentation in the `uiux/docs` folder and update the README.md with an inventory of the documentation files and technical instructions for running your implementation.

+Keep in mind:

-Keep things brief.
-We want to see a how you approach the problem and how you communicate.
-This is less about technical execution as in a real world situation you would have a lot more time to do so.
+ * Keep things brief.
+ * We want to see a how you approach the problem and how you communicate.
+ * This is less about technical execution.

+In a real world situation, you would have a lot more time to do all the tasks above in a much more complete fashion.

 ## What to turn in

-1. Copy all your design documents into the `docs` folder and make sure the `docs/README.md` file is updated with the list of documents and their purpose.
+1. Copy all your design documents into the `uiux/docs` folder.
+2. Make sure the `uiux/docs/README.md` file is updated with the list of documents and their purpose.
-2. Ensure any implementation code is in the right places the `uiux` folder.
+3. Ensure any implementation code is in the right places the `uiux` folder.
-3. Document anything necessary to run your implementation if it is somehow different in the `docs/README.md` file.
+4. Document anything necessary to run your implementation if it is somehow different in the `docs/README.md` file.
-4. Zip up the entire `uiux` directory and return that (e.g., via email).
+5. Zip up the entire `uiux` directory and return that (e.g., via email).

 ## Overview of the data